Aesthetic Realism is a cult

 TRO.
 Acronym of the first three words of the AR newsletter "The Right Of Aesthetic Realism to be Known."
 Notice, AR isn't just a philosophy, it has rights!

 Tremendous.
 AR people believe that AR is the most important thing in the world, ever, and they therefore struggle with how to adequately communicate the extreme importance they think AR holds.
-One result is that they use the word tremendous quite frequently.
+One result is that they use the words like tremendous quite frequently.
 You hear Donald Trump overuse the same word, for the same reason: he's trying to convince you of something.
 The overuse is kind of comical.
 A Google search on "aesthetic realism" tremendous reveals nearly 1,000 hits!
 Just a few examples:

 • "The effect of the Aesthetic Realism education on people's lives is tremendously beneficial, and thrilling."
 AR website